IgorTodorovskiIBM/ibmzosbooks/dsfs100_v3r1.md

 DSFS runs as a physical file system (PFS) in a z/OS UNIX colony address space.
 It cannot run inside the z/OS UNIX address space.
 For more information about colony address spaces, see Running a physical file system in a colony address space in z/OS UNIX System Services Planning.
 Supported data sets
 DSFS supports the following data sets:
-· Fixed and variable-length record physical sequential data sets (PS) · Partitioned data sets (PDS) · Partitioned data set extended (PDSE) · JES spool data sets
+Â· Fixed and variable-length record physical sequential data sets (PS) Â· Partitioned data sets (PDS) Â· Partitioned data set extended (PDSE) Â· JES spool data sets
 DSFS does not support variable-spanned record data sets.
 It does not allow access to encrypted data sets unless the utility file system data set is also encrypted.
 DSFS supports only cataloged data sets.
 If the catalog contains more than one entry for a data set, DSFS will use the entry in the master catalog.
 It does not support aliases, VSAM data sets, or migrated data sets.
 Because those data sets are not shown in the directory tree, they will not be accessible to DSFS users.
 Case sensitivity
 DSFS is a case-insensitive physical file system.
 File names and directory names are returned in lowercase.
 It also converts any input name to lowercase and stores it as lowercase.
 When DSFS interacts with the z/OS system through DFSMS, it converts the names to uppercase.